bchen32/photon-man/README.md

 # PSA

+*If you have Devstyle for Eclipse (the dark theme plugin), follow these steps to get integration with Eclipse

+Window > Perspective > Customize Perspective > Action Set Availability

+Check the box for "Git"

+Go to Tool Bar Visibility and check the box for "Git"

+Apply and Ok

+You can now pull, commit, and push to the repository straight from Eclipse*

 *Don’t forget to pull before making changes if you want your local version to stay up to date and not introduce conflicts*

+# Doc

 Arik Baron, Ben Chen, Cameron Egbert, Ben Guan, Joey Ilagan